Norbert Fabián Čapek’s “Ten Principles of Living”

 —o0o—

-Secondly, I also think it is wrong for any kind of creative, inquiring, liberative, free-religion merely to attempt to lift a person’s mood by proclaiming that people should have faith in the kind of God who, to quote that great critic of conventional religion, A. E. Housman, will simply “Bow hither out of heaven and see and save.”
-This is because I think it is important to take seriously the panentheistic idea so often found within Unitarian, or Unitarian-adjacent circles that, if everything is in God-or-Nature then, in some fashion, God-or-Nature needs us as much as we need God-or-Nature.
-The creative work of life and existence in general is collaborative and it requires us always-already to be doing our modest bit.
-An aspect of this thought is, of course, found in the words said each week to conclude our lighting of candles:
+Secondly, I also think it is wrong for any kind of creative, inquiring, liberative, free-religion merely to attempt to lift a person’s mood by proclaiming that people should have faith in the kind of God who, to quote that great critic of conventional religion, A. E. Housman, is simply going to “Bow hither out of heaven and see and save.”
+This is because I think it is important to take seriously the panentheistic (or pantheistic) idea so often found within Unitarian, or Unitarian-adjacent circles, that if everything is in God-or-Nature then, in some fashion, God-or-Nature needs us as much as we need God-or-Nature.
+The creative work of life and existence in general is collaborative, and it requires us always-already to be doing our modest bit.
+An aspect of this thought is, of course, found in the words I say each week to conclude the lighting of candles of joy and concern:

 “Although we may often doubt that our prayers can change anything, let us never forget that prayer changes people and people change things.
 May our prayers so change us that we can become the hands of holy creativity, love and justice in this, our most beautiful, but often bruised and hurting, world.”